esamaric-srl/Microsoft-Courses/CWCDADS.md

 ## Introduction

 In the fast-paced world of software development, the ability to deliver high-quality applications quickly and consistently is paramount.
-The CWCDADS course, "Continuous Delivery Using Azure DevOps Services," offers a comprehensive exploration of implementing **continuous delivery** practices using Microsoft's powerful **Azure DevOps** platform.
+The <a href="https://www.esamatic.it/corsi/continuous-delivery-using-azure-devops-services-courseware">CWCDADS: Continuous Delivery Using Azure DevOps Services</a> course, offers a comprehensive exploration of implementing **continuous delivery** practices using Microsoft's powerful **Azure DevOps** platform.
 This course is designed to equip developers, IT professionals, and project managers with the knowledge and skills needed to streamline the software delivery process and enhance overall development efficiency.

-Whether you're a seasoned DevOps practitioner looking to leverage Azure DevOps, a developer aiming to improve your deployment practices, or an IT professional transitioning into a DevOps role, CWCDADS provides a solid foundation and advanced techniques for mastering continuous delivery.
+Whether you're a seasoned DevOps practitioner looking to leverage Azure DevOps, a developer aiming to improve your deployment practices, or an IT professional transitioning into a DevOps role, <a href="https://www.esamatic.it/corsi/continuous-delivery-using-azure-devops-services-courseware">CWCDADS</a> provides a solid foundation and advanced techniques for mastering continuous delivery.
 This course demystifies the complexities of modern software delivery and empowers you to implement robust, automated pipelines for your projects.

 ## Course Overview

-The CWCDADS course is an intensive training program that covers the core concepts and practical implementation of continuous delivery using Azure DevOps Services.
+The <a href="https://www.esamatic.it/corsi/continuous-delivery-using-azure-devops-services-courseware">CWCDADS</a> course is an intensive training program that covers the core concepts and practical implementation of continuous delivery using Azure DevOps Services.
 Here's a quick snapshot of the course details:

 - **Duration**: 14 hours (typically spread over 2 days)
 - **Format**: Instructor-led training